+ Drawing a menacing male-female caterpillar for a scientific journal (2020)

 Article included in the proceedings of the conference Electronic Visualisation and the Arts that took place in London in 2013.

 Marques, D. (2013).
 Desenhar a Ciência, Saber o que se Desenha.
-Prsented at Ciclo de Conferências Desenhar, Saber Desenhar, Faculdade de Belas Artes da Universidade de Lisboa.
+Presented at Ciclo de Conferências Desenhar, Saber Desenhar, Faculdade de Belas Artes da Universidade de Lisboa.

 Article included in the proceedings of the conference Drawing, Knowing How to Draw that took place at the College of Fine Arts of the University in Lisbon in 2013.
 In Portuguese.